-There is an innate desire that stirs within us from birth.
-It is a desire that everyone holds deep within their heart.
+There is an innate desire that stirs in us from birth.
+A desire we all hold deep within our hearts.
 This desire pushes us to be, do, and have more.
-It is simply the desire to achieve.
-Inside this desire holds the keys to unlock all of the potential that each one of us have.
-This is why famous artist, Michelangelo, said, “Lord, grant that I may always desire more than I can accomplish.”
+It is the desire to achieve.
+That desire holds the key to unlock all of our potential.
+The potential everyone has within ourselves.
+Michelangelo, said, “Lord, grant that I may always desire more than I can accomplish.”

 Napoleon Hill stated, “Desire is the starting point of all achievement, not a hope, not a wish, but a keen pulsating desire which transcends everything.”

 Never stop dreaming and never stop working to make those dreams a reality.

 Did you enjoy this post?
 Be sure to check out our other blog posts.

 Written by John Barrett of The John Barrett Company LLC

 To check out John Barrett and all of the awesome things that he does, visit his site.

 To check out John on one of my most downloaded podcast episodes of all time, listen to this: Episode #16: The Faith, Leadership and Innovation Experience with John Barrett.